-This unit focuses financial on accounting for a single activity trading business as operated by a sole trader and emphasises the role of accounting as an information system.
+unit focuses financial on accounting for a single activity trading business as operated by a sole trader and emphasises the role of accounting as an information system.
 Students use the double entry system of recording financial data using the accrual basis of accounting.
-They interpret reports, in a variety of formats, and present and strategies improve iustifv to performance.
+They interpret reports, in a variety of formats, and present and strategies to iustify performance.